NathanHawks/SR1eGameBot/README.md

 ### To self-host:

 1. Install node.js and test that it's working.
 You'll need this in order to set up the bot.

-2. Get your Discord auth token via the *New Application* button at http://discordapp.com/developers/applications/me and put the auth token in a ***discordauth.json*** file, in the same directory as main.js.
+2a.
+Get your Discord auth token via the *New Application* button at http://discordapp.com/developers/applications/me and put the auth token in a `discordauth.json` file, in the same directory as main.js.
 The format:
 ```
 {
 "token": "your auth token string from the New Application button at http://discordapp.com/developers/applications/me"
 }
 ```
+2b.
+Get credentials for the Google side of the app by creating a new project at https://console.cloud.google.com/getting-started using the "Select a Project" button in the upper-left.
+(Choose "External" and "Desktop Application".)
+From here you will be able to export the JSON-formatted data for your Google Drive API login.
+Save this in the same directory as main.js under the filename `googlecredentials.json`.

 3. Run GameBot locally by going to its directory and running `node .` (with the period).
 Follow the instructions to authorize the bot as a Google app. *By the time you're done you'll have authorized the bot to use its own private slice of your Google Drive (for storing settings like initiative and macros).* When you paste the authorization code into the bot's console input, it will create and populate the files ***googlecredentials.json*** and ***googletoken.json,*** in the same directory as main.js.
   * If you plan on self-hosting at home or pushing files to the web via FTP, you can skip the rest of these steps and just do that.
   * If you plan on hosting via Heroku and deploying via GitHub, continue with the following steps: